r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 So, seeing Master relying on you like that, well...I confess it got me thinking about all kinds of silly things...

 **Sessyoin Kiara:**
-...like what it might be like for {(M) him /(F) her} to drown in me...desire me&ndash;er, depend on me so thoroughly...Oh, I'm so embarrassed...
+...like what it might be like for [♂ him /♀ her] to drown in me...desire me&ndash;er, depend on me so thoroughly...Oh, I'm so embarrassed...

 **Mata Hari:**
 I'm not sure what you're talking about, but I can kind of tell you're...frustrated.
 Want to trade?